spencerhcheng/holberton-system_engineering-devops/w3/d3/sentiment.md

 });
 ```

-When run in node should output:
+When run in node it should output:

 ```
 $ node yourSentimentDetectorFile.js